 How Can This All Be Free?
-We would like to thank our primary sponsor, the Center for Environmental Studies, as well as College Council and the Zilkha Center for Environmental Initiatives, for their financial and organizational assistance.
+We would like to thank our primary sponsor, the Center for Environmental Studies, as well as College Council, for their financial and organizational assistance.
 Also, this program could not exist without big help from Campus Safety & Security.

 Where Do All The Bikes Come From?
 While we get some bikes from directly from the donations of students and others who live in the Williamstown area, bikes are mostly donated by Campus Safety and Security.
 They are bikes which have been confiscated from around campus.
 To avoid having your bike end up in our rental program, please register your bike!
 This can be done by bringing your bike to the CSS office, and takes approximately 3.5 minutes.

 The Purple Bike Coalition hires!
 Get paid to work on bikes!
 Our hiring process is subject to change but recently has consisted of an application form sent out at the beginning of the school year.
 The alternative way to get hired is to come to open hours to learn how to fix bikes and volunteer.
 If you start showing up consistently and get some solid experience, we may hire you to work at open hours or run the rental program.
 Experience is a bonus, but only enthusiasm is required; we are happy to train you up.
 Contact firstname.lastname@example.org